charlie-mw/nc-news-backend/README.md

 ## Summary of project

 This project built an API for accessing application data, in the form of a blog/article based site.
 The backend created provides the necessary information for the frontend application.
+The backend system uses JavaScript, SQL and Express, and implements a RESTful API to handle CRUD operations.
+Jest is also used to implement test cases to ensure the API endpoints are successful, as well as overall code reliability.

 ## Link to the hosted version: